SBSCaster/Discordmusicbot_finished/README.md

 My fully functional discord music bot

-The File named Youtube is a dependency.
+The folder named Youtube is a dependency.
 Im not the author